harvardd4d/recipebox-server/detailed-setup-instructions.md

 to setup your go workspace and the `$GOPATH` environment variable.
 All of your go code will live in your `$GOPATH` directory.

+### Get the recipebox-server code

+Now, you can download the source code by using the go tool.
+Use

+    $ go get github.com/harvardd4d/recipebox-server

+to get the code.
+Note that you can run this command from anywhere;
+go will automatically put the project into your workspace under `$GOROOT/src/github.com/harvardd4d/recipebox-server`.

 ### Installing godep or other dependencies.

 We use godep to manage our dependencies - you may choose to use godep